danugarri/files-compressor/readme.md

 1. npm install

+2. Initialising the compressor program:

+# 2.1 start

+npm run generateZip

+# 2.2 Folder to be compressed

-2. The folder to be compressed must have the following content:
+The folder to be compressed must have a content similar to:

 -`ej: file1,file2,file3,file4`

-3. Initialising the compressor program:

-# 3.1 start
+# 2.3

-npm run generateZip
+a) Path to target folder

+-` The path to the target folder containing the files to be compressed must be: the absolute path to the folder inside your computer`

+b) Path to the destination folder

+- `the absolute path to the folder inside your computer`